 How are teams generally formed?

 Each division is slightly different on how teams are formed.
-In general, teams are formed into age brackets based on the age deadline of August 31st.
-For example, U6, U7, U8, U9, U10, U11, U12, U13, and U14, where 'U' stands for 'Under'.
+In general, teams are formed into age brackets based on the age deadline of August 31st and School Grade.
 Placement on a team is essentially random (except for the Travel Division where placement is by skill).
-Teams are NOT formed by neighborhood, grades in school, or which school the child attends.
-Also, due to the large number of players in FYSA, we are unable to take special requests for team placement except for special circumstances.
+Due to the large number of players in FYSA, we are unable to take special requests for team placement except for special circumstances.

 How do I register?

-Online registration on our website or paper registration forms are available on the website.
-Registration dates are often published in the Country Gazette.
+Online Registration is available on the website.
 Registration for the Fall Season is done in the preceding May and registration for the Spring season is done in the preceding October.
 A late fee is charged after the final registration date, players are automatically placed on a waitlist, and will be placed only where there are spots available on teams.
 Birth certificate photocopies are required for all first time players.

 How can I help my child become a better player?

 Show a personal interest by practicing with them or even coaching or volunteering.
-We are fortunate to have several local professional teams so go see the New England Revolution, or Bulldogs/Crusaders/Renegades.
+We are fortunate to have a local professional team so go see the New England Revolution.
 Sign up for a summer soccer camp.
 FYSA endorses camps that are held in Franklin during the summer.
 Or just watch a game together on TV.

 Should my player go on a Travel team?